yuowo39/blockhosts/README.md

 * Hosts for Dnsmasq.

 ## Input file format
-Each host on one line, for example:
+one host on one line, for example:

     p1-dy.bytecdn.cn
     p2-dy.bytecdn.cn